Location: Blue Creek , Belize

 Student participants can obtain academic credit through the University of Texas at Tyler or via their home institution through Independent Study and similar courses.
 Non UTT students can also take these classes through UTT as transient student (University of Tyler registrar webpage: http://www.uttyler.edu/registrar/) .
 If a students wishes to recieve academic credit, tuition costs from UT Tyler (or their home insitiution) will apply in addition to the required donation to the Maya Research Program.

 For additional information please contact the Maya Research Program:

 Period(s) of Occupation: Classic Period, Maya

 Minimum Length of Stay for Volunteers: 2 weeks

 Room and Board Arrangements

-Tom Guderjan, The Nature Of An Ancient Maya City: Resources, Interaction, And Power At Blue Creek, Belize, 2007, University of Alabama Press
+The Nature of an Ancient Maya City: Resources, Interaction and Power at Blue Creek, Belize.
+(2007) Thomas Guderjan.
+University of Alabama Press, Tuscaloosa.